-The Moto G7 Plus is the most premium offering in Motorola's new, affordable G7 quartet, offering up more power, better cameras and faster charging tech than its cheaper siblings.
+The Moto G7 Plus was the most premium offering in Motorola's affordable G7 quartet, offering up more power, better cameras and faster charging tech than its cheaper siblings.
 It's since been succeeded by the Moto G8 Plus, but it's still a decent device for people looking for a great cheap phone.

 The budget end of the mobile market continues to go from strength to strength, which means there’s some serious competition for the Moto G7 Plus and family - and that’s great for you, the consumer, as it means there’s a range of great low cost handsets available.

 The G7 Plus has a strong set of features, including a large 6.2-inch display, 4GB of RAM and dual rear facing cameras, but there are a couple of spots where it cuts corners to keep the cost down.